BlasBenito/distantia/README.md

 ### Clustering

-`distantia` provides tools for grouping time series by dissimilarity using hierarchical clustering or k-means.
+The package `distantia` provides tools to group together time series by dissimilarity using hierarchical or K-means clustering.
+The example below applies the former to the `albatross` dataset to find out groups of individuals with the most similar movement time series.

 ``` r
 dtw_hclust <- distantia_cluster_hclust(